Skip to content ↓

 2025-26

 In Year R, our teachers are Mrs Jandula (Class 1), Mrs Baker (Class 2), and Mr Tagarsi (Class 3).
-We are also supported by our dedicated Learning Support Assistants (LSAs): Miss Cameron, Miss Drury, Miss Speller, Miss Croft, Mrs Eldridge, Miss Wheeler and Mrs Howlett.
+We are also supported by our dedicated Learning Support Assistants (LSAs): Miss Cameron, Miss Drury, Miss Speller, Miss Croft, Mrs Eldridge and Mrs Howlett.

 If you have any questions, please get in touch with your child's teacher.
 If they are not around at pick-up, you can speak to them by phoning the school office and requesting an appointment.